telerik/kendo-ui-core/docs/aspnet-mvc/helpers/radiobutton/overview.md

         @model Kendo.Mvc.Examples.Controllers.RadioButtonModel
 ```

-**Step 4** Add two RadioButtons and set the boolean values for the checked state via the `.Value` setting.
-The matched boolean value from model will define the initial checked state.
-In the example below the radio button with "I Disagree" label will be checked since its false value matches the model value.
+**Step 4** Add two RadioButtons and set the Boolean values for the checked state through the `.Value` setting.
+The matched Boolean value from model will define the initial checked state.

+The example below demonstrates how the radio button with the **I Disagree** label will be checked because its false value matches the model value.

 ###### Example